bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 		* Handle high dimensional data well
 	* Cons
 		* Susceptible to overfitting/training issues depending on kernel
+		* Categorical data needs to be changed to one hot or binary or ordinal

 * Neural Network (This section needs further information based on different types of NN's)

 * Naive Bayes
 	* Pros
 		* Computationally fast
 		* Simple to implement
 		* Works well with high dimensions
+		* Handles categorical data easily
 	* Cons
 		* Relies on independence assumption and will perform badly if this assumption is not met